 The Issuer plans to apply for having the Warrants admitted to the Paris Stock Exchange.
-Moreover, the Issuer plans to apply for the Warrants to be able to be traded on the Paris Stock Exchange only in units of 1,000 Warrants or integral multiples thereof.
+Moreover, the Issuer plans to apply for the Warrants to be able to be traded on the Paris Stock Exchange individually.
 It is not excluded that the Issuer will apply for other stock exchange admissions in the future.